mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 {{< /collapse >}}

 ## Exercise 4: Add a Helm dependency
 [Helm dependency](https://helm.sh/docs/helm/helm_dependency/) manage the dependencies of a chart.
-Helm charts store their dependencies in 'charts/'.
-For chart developers, it is often easier to manage dependencies in 'Chart.yaml' which declares all dependencies.
+Helm charts store their dependencies in `charts/`.
+For chart developers, it is often easier to manage dependencies in `Chart.yaml` which declares all dependencies.

-The dependency commands operate on that file, making it easy to synchronize between the desired dependencies and the actual dependencies stored in the 'charts/' directory.
+The dependency commands operate on that file, making it easy to synchronize between the desired dependencies and the actual dependencies stored in the `charts/` directory.

 The [Bitnami Library for Kubernetes](https://github.com/bitnami/charts) is a Helm repository with various pre-packaged Kubernetes resources that make it easier to deploy common open-source applications and infrastructure components in Kubernetes clusters.
-There is a special chart, [Bitnami Common Library Chart](https://github.com/bitnami/charts/tree/main/bitnami/common), which grouping common logic between Bitnami charts.
-Let's add it into our Helm chart.
+There is a special chart, [Bitnami Common Library Chart](https://github.com/bitnami/charts/tree/main/bitnami/common), which groups common logic between Bitnami charts.
+Let's add it to our Helm chart.

 ### Add a dependency
 ```diff